-Deborah raising money for Springboard for the Arts
+Deborah is raising money for Springboard for the Arts.

 Rhythm to Reading: Using Flamenco to Help New Students Learn English

 That’s how many students are learning English for the first time in St. Paul Public Schools.
 They come from all over the globe – Southeast Asia, Central America, East Africa.
 Many are refugees, and have never attended school at all.
 To develop language skills comparable to their English-speaking peers, these students have lots to catch up on.

 Rhythm to Reading is a new pilot project that uses flamenco to help students learn English.
 It is being developed in collaboration with teachers in St. Paul schools who specialize in working with English Language Learners.
 The pilot project seeks to develop unique activities that combine flamenco with language learning strategies, and discover which are most successful in helping students make progress in acquiring English skills.
 With the lessons learned, we hope to develop an approach that can be used with English Language Learners across the region.

 Flamenco is rhythm.
 Research shows that children who are more sensitive to musical rhythm are better able to recognize and break down the different sounds in words, one of the first steps in literacy.
 In fact, rhythmic ability predicts reading ability from grade 1 to 5!
 With its clapping and percussive footwork, flamenco embodies rhythm.
 Kids love to repeat and memorize patterns, or make up their own!

 Flamenco is engaging.
 Flamenco’s energetic and playful nature draws students in.
 Students are able to connect with the teacher and each other in a way that doesn’t depend on spoken language.